I got a call this morning from my brother who has been delving into the places we have lived over the years, including those before we were born.

-Later one of his brothers went to Sydney, his sister lived among orchards our Ringwood way, and another, much later, moved to Queensland.
+Later one of his brothers went to Sydney, his sister lived among orchards out Ringwood way, and another, much later, moved to Queensland.
 We very rarely, if ever, saw them, and the last time I did with most in one place, was after my Grandmother died.
 I do remember Dora, the site, visiting us once, and being young at the time, she seemed a very forbidding woman.

 But, this is about where they lived.

-My father, presumably before and immediately after the war, at home, and my mother at her home in Pakenham.
+My father, presumably before and immediately after the war, was at home, and my mother at her home in Pakenham.
 There her father ran a service station and motor mechanic shop and was well known.
 Their house, at the time, was built over the road, just a short walk from home to work.
-The place, the first time I saw it, was a mechanics dream, with old cars and car parts outside and inside garages, and a woodworking shop with every tool imaginable.
+The place, the first time I saw it, was a mechanic’s dream, with old cars and car parts outside and inside garages, and a woodworking shop with every tool imaginable.

 Once the place had very elegant gardens, but by the time I got to stay there, in the 1960s, it was all overgrown, and the house was in disrepair.
 My mother’s brother lived there with my grandmother, and he was a fearsome, huge man who said little.
-All I knew about him was that, a) he was the one who found his father after he had killed himself, b) he liked fishing and went to a place called Corinella, and c) he was a mechanic like his father.
+All I knew about him was that a) he was the one who found his father after he had killed himself, b) he liked fishing and went to a place called Corinella, and c) he was a mechanic like his father.

 So, at some point in 1948, my father must have up and left, perhaps after an argument with his parents, and moved to Keiwa House, Bogong, where the Snowy River Hydro-Electric Scheme was being built, as a projectionist, bringing films to the workers in Town Halls.

 As I’ve said, my mother stayed in a boarding house for ladies during the week and went home on weekends.
-I have the first letter that my father wrote to her and references the fact he went calling on her, and she was not there.
+I have the first letter that my father wrote to her which references the fact he went calling on her, and she was not there.
 We’ll never know what she thought, but there’s a second letter, after she wrote back, so a friendship was struck.
 He told her, almost in minute detail, what he was doing, and presumably, she told him about hers.